daos-stack/daos/docs/admin/performance_tuning.md

 !!! note
     Depending on the HW configuration, the agent might assign a different network interface to the self_test application depending on the NUMA node where the process is scheduled.
-It is thus recommended to use tasket to bind the self_test process to a specific core. e.g. taskset -c 1 self_test ...
+It is thus recommended to use taskset to bind the self_test process to a specific core. e.g. taskset -c 1 self_test ...

 ### Example: Cross-Servers